Legal Advice for Non-Custodial Parent Rights — 473 results

 This is an article written by Joe Gufford an attorney in Stuart Florida.
 The Supreme Court of the United States and the Florida Supreme Court has determined that most grandparent rights... more

-Written by attorney Gwen Cryer, almost 2 years ago.
+Written by attorney Gwen Cryer, about 2 years ago.

 Effective October 1, 2008, concepts of primary residence, secondary residence, and visitation were abolished in Florida law.
 Currently, parents who are either divorced/divorcing or never... more